 Any student who possesses, supplies or uses illegal drugs on the school site or assaults an adult member of the school community will be permanently removed from the school.

-In addition, permanent removal will be the likely course of action for the following circumstances, all of which are deemed to be serious breaches of the School Message and rules:-
+In addition, permanent removal will be the likely course of action for the following circumstances, all of which are deemed to be serious breaches of the Core values and rules:-

 Students who fail to respond to the help offered by the supportive and disciplinary procedures that the school puts into place for them will be required to sign a Behavioural Contract.
 This contract clearly outlines what the student will do, together with parents and the school in order that they can remain on the roll of Herne Bay High School.

-If the student fails to conform whilst on a Behavioural Contract the Principal may enact the highest level of the school’s Behaviour Policy and this may include the issuing a Final Warning at a meeting involving the parents, student, Principal and representative(s) from the Governing Body.
+If the student fails to conform whilst on a Behavioural Contract the Principal may enact the highest level of the school’s Behaviour Policy and this may include the issuing a Final Warning.

 Permanent removal will then follow should there be further failure to comply, on the grounds that the education or welfare of other students would be prejudiced by retaining the student in question on the school roll.